 Please see our advice on crisis mental health support.

-This is a temporary service that has been developed as part of the Trust’s response to the ongoing Coronavirus (COVID-19) pandemic.
+This service has been developed as part of the Trust’s response to the ongoing Coronavirus (COVID-19) pandemic.
 The service will be reviewed on a regular basis and again once the Trust’s services return to their usual ways of working.

 Children and young people's services